(Concern Awareness REsponse Support)

 The team also is available to support you in speaking with a student you are concerned about.

 Each residential area on campus has a CARES team leader (typically the area’s Community Director) who oversees a team of staff and faculty who serve on the area’s CARES team.
-The off-campus CARES team is led by the Assistant Dean of Students and Director of Community Standards.
+The off-campus CARES team is led by the Assistant Dean of Students.
 Each team actively responds to referrals by reaching out to support students and provide resources to support the student through whatever may be occurring.
 CARES teams meet on a weekly basis to provide updates and discuss strategies for supporting KSC Students.
 By being based in residential areas, these team members have the opportunity to meet a group of students and support them throughout the year and to be known within the community.

 - Dean of Students (Chair)*